 It is safe to wear other materials like acrylic, silicone, and organics once your piercing and stretched lobe are completely healed.

-For the initial stretch, materials such as surgical steel, titanium, niobium, gold, platinum, and biocompatible polymers are good.
-These materials are said to lower the cause of irritation, allergy or infections.
+Materials such as surgical steel, titanium, niobium, gold, platinum, and biocompatible polymers are good for the initial stretch.
+These materials are said to lower the cause of irritation, allergy, or infections.
 For a more in-depth look at stretching jewelry, check out our blog Here's What People Say About Acrylic, Surgical Steel, & Silicone To Stretch Your Ears!